 Parking: Yes at the park entrance off Common Road.

-Toilets: No but a new toilet block with hot showers and bike wash is due to open in October 2020.
+Toilets: No. New toilet block with hot showers and bike wash due to open soon.

 Food and drinks: No but the Dowling Street shops of Dungog is a 2km trip away with plenty of cafes and pubs to refuel.

 When Odette Tonkin isn’t writing, she’s chasing after her four kids on their Newcastle urban acreage, surrounded by her veggie garden, chooks and bees!
 Odette has worked as a newsreader, public relations officer and spent over ten years as a writer and editor at Pacific Magazines, writing for a bunch of magazines including TV Hits, Girlfriend, K-Zone, Total Girl, New Idea and Famous.